ScreamingHawk/email-account-management/README.md

 Leverages the [serverless][0] framework to use [AWS Lambda][1] for server less architecture and [AWS S3][2] for cheap persisted storage.

+This project enables management through HTML forms (without JavaScript requirements) and direct links in emails.
+This limitation means only GET and POST calls are allowed which breaks RESTful API conventions.

 ## Configuration

 ### AWS SES